d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

 Congrats!
 You now have a way to log your users in with Google OAuth and authenticate them with your API using a JWT token.

 But... there is one more thing.
-Because your new users are not registered in your database, so you got this weir
+Because your new users are not registered in your database yet.

 ## Registering users after OAuth success

 `HWIOAuthBundle` provides a way to register users, it's called `connect`.
-I'm sure it works great, but it relies on Symfony forms and I don't want to use them as I'm using Vue.js.
+I'm sure it works great, but it relies on Symfony forms and I don't want to use them as I'm using Vue.js instead.
 I want my users to be registered automatically after they log in with Google.

 Also, when I tried to buypass the form step, I got this error: